azizgharbi/nodePackageCheck.nvim/README.md

 - `use("azizgharbi/nodePackageCheck.nvim")`

-# Usage

-- Currently, the plugin is in a work in progress state.
-- Get the package latest version: `:NodePackageCheckVersion [package name]`.
-- While this feature may not be particularly useful at this stage, it is being developed further.
-- `:NodepackagecheckUpdateLineVersion` : Command to update the current line package version.

 #### Available commands

-- `:NodePackageCheckVersion` : Require a `string` parameter which is the `package name`.
-- `:NodepackagecheckUpdateLineVersion`.
+- `:NPCUpdateLineVersion`: Run the command on the line of the package whose version you wish to update.
+- `:NPCUpdateMultipleLinesVersion`: Choose the lines in `packages.json` where you intend to update the package versions.

 # Unit Test